kubevirt/kubevirt-ansible/playbooks/README.md

 installed and a config file in ```$HOME/.kube/config```.
 Also make sure you indentified with the cluster using ```oc login```.

-Install KubeVirt on your OpenShift cluster.

 Before installing KubeVirt on an existing OpenShift cluster, ensure that SELinux is disabled on all hosts:
 ```bash
 $ ansible-playbook -i inventory playbooks/selinux.yml
 ```

+Install KubeVirt on your OpenShift cluster:

 ```bash
 $ ansible-playbook -i localhost playbooks/kubevirt.yml -e@vars/all.yml
 ```

-See [KubeVirt parameters documentation](./roles/kubevirt/README.md) for more details on parameters.
+See [KubeVirt parameters documentation](./roles/kubevirt/README.md) for more details and update [vars/all.yml](../vars/all.yml) if needed.

 ## Deploy a new Kubernetes or OpenShift cluster and KubeVirt with Lago